wanxinjin/wanxinjin.github.io/_pages/about.md

 -----
 #### **My Research**

-The  research of our group is to  develop  <strong>robot interactive intelligence</strong>, which makes robots to
+The  research of our group is to  develop  <strong>interactive intelligence</strong>, which makes robots to

 - **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving the personalized intelligence through  interaction with each human user, and